ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/introduction-to-statistics-and-probability.md

 In this section, we have learned:

-* basic statistical properties of data, such as mean, variance, mode and quartiles,
+* basic statistical properties of data, such as mean, variance, mode, and quartiles,
 * different distributions of random variables, including normal distribution,
 * how to find the correlation between different properties,
 * how to use sound apparatus of math and statistics in order to prove some hypotheses,